ramipellumbi/fine-tuning-and-control-vectors/apps/chatbot/README.md

 # Running the Streamer

 1. Install all the packages in `requirements.txt`.
 Pay attention to how you install [llama-cpp-python](https://github.com/abetlen/llama-cpp-python).
-E.g., for acceleration on metal (Mac gpus):
+E.g., for acceleration on metal (Mac gpus) with MacOS >= 11.0 and Python >= 3.10:
 ```
 pip install llama-cpp-python \
   --extra-index-url https://abetlen.github.io/llama-cpp-python/whl/metal
 ```
-3. Execute `streamlit run main.py` from the command line.
+2. Execute `streamlit run main.py` from the command line.

 # Example Adversarial Query